feutch/official/README.md

-# giveaways
+# Welcome to the official site for Feutch
-Static site for giveaway details
+As you can see, things are still very work in progress :)